 $40 plus shipping

-Here is a Super Nice Original Paper Cartridge for .54 Caliber Single-shot Military Pistol, such as the Aston, Johnson, or Waters patterns !
-The paper on this one is excellent, with no tears or repairs and very little staining.
-The brown twine tie is nicely intact and tight, and I see no powder leakage at all.
-These Civil War period paper cartridges are getting harder to find, and this one is likely pre-war by a few years, and less common than the popular .58 caliber pattern for Springfields.
+Here is a Nice Original Paper Cartridge for .54 Caliber Single-shot Military Pistol, such as the Aston, Johnson, or Waters patterns !
+The paper on this one is excellent, with one tiny area where the outer layer is cracked, but there is no hole, no repairs, and very little staining.
+The brown twine tie is nicely intact and tight, and I see no powder leakage anywhere.
+These Civil War Period paper cartridges are getting harder to find in good condition, and this one is likely pre-war by several years, and less common than the popular .58 caliber pattern for Springfields.
 A Fine Displaying Original Paper Cartridge for .54 Caliber Single Shot Pistol !

 Fine .58 Caliber Paper Cartridge for M1855, M1861, & M1863 Springfield Rifle